-The last phase of the project is ecological restoration within the Grove that will include the restoration of 1.00-acre of wetland restoration (figures D-5 and D-6).
+Ecological restoration within the Mariposa Grove will include restoration of 1.00-acre of wetland restoration (figures F-5 and F-6).
 Following construction activities, artificial fill material will be removed with excavator and skid steer and the area will be revegetated with appropriate wetland, riparian and upland native plant species.
 Ground surface treatment will include decompaction, salvaging top soil, seeding, and planting.
 Accepted erosion protection measures, including jute mesh and hydro mulch, may be used, if necessary, to prevent soil loss.
 The NPS will prepare a prescription for revegetating disturbed areas including riverbanks in construction specifications.
-This prescription would comply with the Yosemite Vegetation

-Management Plan (NPS 1997) and the Invasive Plant Management Plan (2008) and the Invasive Plant Management Plan Update (2011b).
+This prescription would comply with the Yosemite Vegetation Management Plan (NPS 1997) and the Invasive Plant Management Plan Update (2011b).
 Revegetation of disturbed sites would be conducted by park staff immediately following construction to reduce the potential for non-native plant invasion.
 All plant materials will be from genetic stock indigenous to Yosemite National Park, including trees, shrubs, and forbs salvaged from the construction site or by propagating container plants from seed or cuttings.
 Following restoration efforts, revegetated sites will be monitored to determine if revegetation efforts were successful and if additional remedial actions are necessary.
 Remedial actions could include the installation of erosion control structures, reseeding, and/or replanting the area, and controlling non-native plant species.